But what sets it apart from the rest?

 2. More Costly

 AGM batteries are more expensive than traditional batteries as they cost more to manufacture.
 On average, a conventional battery costs $65-$130, but an AGM can be over $200.

 Now that you know what AGM batteries are, including their pros and cons, let’s go over some FAQs.

 Here are some answers to commonly-asked AGM battery questions:

-And while the gel cell is a VRLA battery too, it holds its electrolyte solution very differently.
+And while the gel cell is also a VRLA battery, it holds its electrolyte solution very differently.

 Where the AGM battery uses an absorbent glass mat, the gel cell battery uses a chemical agent (like silica) to suspend the electrolyte in a gel form.
 The gel restricts movement, so the battery becomes spill-proof.

 Gel batteries don’t do as well as the AGM as a starter battery, so you’re less likely to find them performing that function in cars.

 AGM technology is used in both deep cycle and starter battery application.

 “Deep cycle” is defined by plate thickness and not the battery technology, so an AGM deep cycle battery is used as often as a flooded or gel cell deep cycle battery.